Published:

 Ready to Apply For a Mortgage?

 Are you considering buying a home this year?
 Sammamish Mortgage can help.
-We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
+We are a local mortgage company serving the broader Pacific Northwest region, including Washington State, Idaho, Colorado, Oregon, and California.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
-Please contact us if you have any questions or are ready to start the mortgage application process.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Please contact us if you have any questions or are ready to get pre-approved for a mortgage.